Focus Folders

 Currently, I have several different kinds of focus folders:

-I'm considering whether some additional kinds of focus folders would be useful:
+I'm considering whether additional kinds of focus folders might be useful:

 More folders